shiftan/simple_sagemaker/README.md

   --bucket_name BUCKET_NAME, -b BUCKET_NAME
                         S3 bucket name (a default one is used if not given).
   --input_path INPUT_PATH [INPUT_PATH ...], -i INPUT_PATH [INPUT_PATH ...]
-                        Input: path [distribution] Local/s3 path for the input data.
-If a local path is given, it will be sync'ed to the task folder on the selected S3 bucket before launching the task.
+                        INPUT: PATH [distribution] Local/s3 path for the input data.
+If a local path is given, it will be synced to the task folder on the selected S3 bucket before launching the task.
   --model_uri MODEL_URI